social-infratech-dev-study/home/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Argent Issue
+name: Feature request
-about: Alert a critical issue
+about: Suggest an idea for this project
-title: "[ARGENT]"
+title: ''
-labels: BugFix_마구변경해도
+labels: ''
 assignees: ''

 ---